 One benefit of living in the developed world is access to clean soil and water, which means the absence of parasites if everything is running smoothly.
 Children in developing countries like Tanzania, however, aren’t so lucky.
-The Centers for Disease Control and Prevention estimate that one billion people worldwide suffered from worm infections in 2002.
+The estimate that one billion people worldwide suffered from worm infections in 2002.

 Ascaris lumbricoides, or hookworm, and Trichuris trichiura, or whipworm, eggs can enter the body if a person eats or drinks contaminated food or water.
 They cause disruption in the gastrointestinal tract and infections.